 I loved watching the long-tailed macaques eat and as they’re not fed by humans, they don’t try and get on the boats like they do on Langkawi Island.

-One monkey to avoid is the pig-tailed macaque, as they’re much more aggressive than long-tailed macaques but interesting to watch from a distance!
+One monkey to avoid is the pig-tailed macaque, as they’re much more aggressive than long-tailed macaques.
+They’re still just as interesting to watch from a distance!

-As well as the famous male proboscis monkey with the big nose, you’ll see females, which have significantly smaller noses and sometimes have babies with them.
+As well as the famous male proboscis monkey with the big nose, you’ll see the females.
+They have significantly smaller noses and sometimes have babies with them.

 There’s always birds of prey to be found and we also saw a pair of Wallace’s hawk eagles keeping a low profile in the trees.